TCLamnidis/BareBonesBash/README.md

 **Bonus tip time!** One way would be to press the 'up' arrow on your keyboard, which will allow you to scroll through all your previous commands.
 Thus you could pull up the previous command, then just change a couple of characters.
-This can be useful in certain cases, but doing that 8 times is still be too much work.
+This can be useful in certain cases, but doing that 8 times is **still** too much work.

 Good thing we're here to learn how to be lazy!
 We can download multiple files